moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 CommonJS is a project to standardize the module ecosystem for JavaScript outside of web browsers.
 CommonJS's specification of how modules should work is widely used today for server-side JavaScript with Node.js.
 Increasingly ES Modules is used in NodeJS, and always in nextjs API routes.

-(done)DM: todoMM: following the same pattern, add entries for named imports and named exports
+(done)DM: following the same pattern, add entries for named imports and named exports
 DM: made some edits to use a common vocabulary
 * CommonJS
 ```js